-The Rehabilitation Services Administration (RSA) develops and administers many areas of policy and legislation that directly affect individuals with disabilities and their families.
-We also play critical roles both in the development of the regulations that bring policies into effect and in monitoring that these laws and regulations are followed.
+The Rehabilitation Services Administration (RSA) administers legislation that directly influences the lives of individuals with disabilities and their families.
+RSA plays critical roles in both the development of federal regulations that bring legislation into effect and in monitoring that these federal regulations are followed.

 RSA develops and promulgates a variety of sub-regulatory guidance intended to provide additional direction in support of program legislation and regulations.
-RSA issues the following guidance:
+RSA issues the following types of guidance: